gojek/optimus-extension-valor/README.md

 framework named `user_account_validation`.
 The targetted framework specifies three things:

-* Schema follows JSON schema format to validate the Resource.
+* Schema, which follows JSON schema format to validate the Resource.
 It is required to validate whether the structure for the `user_account` Resource contains error or not.
-* Procedure follows JSONNET format to evaluate the `user_account` Resource.
+* Procedure, which follows JSONNET format to evaluate the `user_account` Resource.
 It can be for validation or any execution that can't be handled by using Schema.
-* Output Target specifies on how to write the output of either Schema or Procedure or both.
+* Output Target, which specifies on how to write the output of either Schema or Procedure or both.

 ### 3. Execute Pipeline